derekzuk/java-agent-spring-boot/README.md

 This application has been integrated with Travis-CI, includes unit tests, and stores state in memory.
 It is also platform agnostic.

 # Getting Started
-To run this application, first obtain a jar file for both the Java Agent as well as the test application.
+To run this application, first obtain a jar file for both the Java Agent as well as the simple test application (https://github.com/derekzuk/sample-spring-boot-angular).
 Run this command in both project root directories and find the jar file in the /target/ directory.
 ```
 mvnw clean install
 ```